kmlawson/skills-in-transnational-history/assessments.md

 * Restraint: Did the project avoid superfluous visualisations that contribute little to the overall project and show good judgement in what to include and exclude?
 * Development: If the project used historical GIS and use the same or similar source base, then did the project show a substantive development beyond the first assessment, and make clear in the explanatory essay what that development consisted of.

 **Option Three: Critical Essay** (50%)

 You may, alternatively, for one or both of the assignments, write a 4,000 word essay in the genre of the critical humanities.
 For this alternative, you should engage effectively with the theoretical scholarship on critical digital humanities both generally and specifically for the area of focus for your essay and it must engage critically and effectively with several several pieces of scholarship that may be described as applications of the technologies studied in this module.

 Alternatively you may target a particular project in the digital humanities or a published work which uses digital approaches and write a critique or evaluation of this work.
 Again, however, this should employ some of the critical scholarship that is relevant in your analysis.

+This resembles, in some ways, the shorter essay option but must engage, passively (in footnotes) and actively (directly in the text) with a broader range of scholarship and with greater depth.

 *Considerations for Assessment:*